PedroMTQ/helical_pdqueiros/README.md

 I've designed this pipeline in 4 major steps:

 1. User or an automated process uploads training data to a staging area (for example to an S3 bucket).
-2. When new data arrives, a Dag is triggered (as a POC I didn't include a schedule interval) which [splits](#data-splitting) the raw data into chunks.
+2. When new data arrives, a Dag is triggered which [splits](#data-splitting) the raw data into chunks.
-3. These [chunks are processed](#data-processing) across multiple containers (if you set it up in that manner using K8s or Ray).
+3. These [chunks are processed](#data-processing) across multiple containers.
 4. A model is [fine-tuned](#model-fine-tuning) and the respective experiment is logged into Mlflow.
 Note that this last step should be triggered manually or with a large enough schedule interval as model training is quite expensive and something you want to monitor.

 **Note that files are locked in Minio (suffix `.lock` is added) in order to avoid processing the same data data twice**